Expungement, Sealing, & Pardons in Springfield

 A pardon will forgive your crime and clear your criminal record.
 This is done by submitting a Petition for Clemency with the Illinois Prisoner Review Board.
 A pardon or clemency is the only way to clear your record if it cannot be expunged or sealed.
 Even if you were not given a prison sentence but were given probation, you may still file a petition.

-Work with an Experienced Springfield Criminal Defense Lawyer
+Work With an Experienced Springfield Expungement Lawyer

 Having an experienced defense attorney can dramatically help your chances of removing or sealing your criminal record from public view.
 Johnson Law Group's Springfield, IL expungement lawyers can help you prepare your petition and fight to clear your name.
 If you have been arrested and convicted, you do not need to forfeit your future.

 Your future deserves a fair chance, contact us today to start with a clean slate.
+Get a free consultation with our Springfield expungement attorneys!